BPS Converter

 What happens if the drive loses power during the conversion process?

-If the drive is disconnected or powered off during the conversion, it will be left in a corrupted state.
-To resolve this, simply restart the conversion process from the beginning and allow it to fully complete.
-This should restore the drive to a usable state.
+If the drive loses power or is disconnected during the conversion, it may end up in a corrupted state.
+To resolve this, restart the conversion from the beginning and let it complete.
+Once the process finishes, the drive should be usable again.

 What does it mean if my drive shows the sector size as “512 (520)”?